Doctorate of Education (Ed.D.)

 The Doctorate of Education (Ed.D.) currently has five specialization options:

 Through professional development, systemic innovation, or program facilitation, candidates who plan on leadership roles in classrooms, grade level, or building positions such as department chairs, instructional coaches, staff developers, teachers on special assignment, data teams, and so on, will want to enroll in the Teacher Leadership specialization.

-This program includes an emphasis on both Higher Education Administration and Higher Education Teaching and is designed to prepare leaders for leadership, teaching, and service positions in colleges, universities, community colleges, governmental agencies, educational associations, and other public and private post-secondary educational settings.
+This program includes an emphasis on both Higher Education Administration and Higher Education Teaching and is designed to prepare candidates for leadership, teaching, and service positions in colleges, universities, community colleges, government agencies, education associations, and other public and private post-secondary educational settings.

-The Professional Studies specialization enables Ed.D. candidates to design and implement a program of study from existing specialization coursework except Educational Administration.
+The Professional Leadership, Inquiry & Transformation specialization enables EdD candidates to design and implement a program of study from existing specialization coursework, except for Educational Administration.
 This choice is intended to better match or fit candidates' purposes, goals, and needs than one specialization alone could.
-To that end, candidates will apply for the Professional Studies specialization by submitting to the Director of Doctoral Studies a rationale that includes the purpose, goals, and course titles of the 18 credits to be taken.
+To that end, candidates will apply for the Professional Leadership, Inquiry & Transformation specialization by submitting to the Director of Doctoral Studies a rationale that includes the purpose, goals, and course titles of the 18 credits to be taken.

 Upon approval, candidates can commence Professional Leadership, Inquiry & Transformation coursework at the next available course start.
 Courses in the Educational Administration specialization cannot be selected and no licenses, certification, or endorsements are part of the Professional Leadership, Inquiry & Transformation specialization.